-Current investments - Included in the amount above is \$5,396,000 designated as an operating reserve by the Board.
+Investments - Included in the amount above is \$6,660,013 designated as an operating reserve by the Board.
 Harvesters does not intend to spend from the reserve in the upcoming year, but this amount is available for general expenditures as needed.
 These funds are invested at the Greater Kansas City Community Foundation.
 The Foundation reserves the right to make the final decision regarding distributions from the fund.

-Accounts receivable - Receivables due within the year from Harvesters' agency partners and others.
+Accounts receivable - The amount reflected above includes receivables due within the year from Harvesters' agency partners and others.